korsakowii/ANetworkAnalysisofGameofThrones/README.md

-# DataCamp_A Network Analysis of Game of Thrones
+# A Network Analysis of Game of Thrones